 While I’m sure some people will disagree with me, as I often see people recommending sites like CoinPot, I prefer to stick to a select group of faucet sites.

-CoinFaucet’s four crypto faucets are very good options.
+CoinFaucet’s five crypto faucets are all very good options.
 While I wish the sites would add a rewards program, they are still solid and meet all of the above criteria.
 Apart from the Bitcoin faucet, which isn’t nearly as profitable as the previous one, these options rely on some faith in the future of altcoins.

 While faucets are generally considered a waste of time, the above websites at least offer the potential for reliable and withdrawable earnings in assets that could appreciate in value.
 If you’re interested in a more comprehensive list of options, I’d recommend this Medium post.